 In its current beta form, the plugin provides:

 - Strong separation of blog and podcast content (using a custom post type)

-- Simple dashboard to to provide an over overview over posted episodes and media file integrity
+- Simple dashboard to provide an overview of the podcast status

 - Flexible template system to create unified blog posts for episodes